mussiscoding/tower-defense/planning_docs/known-bugs.md

 Major bug.
 Fire gets most of its damage from burn, but only exp from the initial hit.

-## All towers are stopping targeting enemies too soon

-## Symptons

-- No enemies are dying.
-Mageas are attacking until the enemey is low health, then stopping to find a new target

-## Cause
+## Multiple Arrows bug

-- I assume this is the predicted health map that's wrong, but am unsure
-- Initially thought this was burn related, but its ahppeneing even with just an ice mage

-## XP Duplication Bug

 ### Description

-Fire defenders are granting 20 XP per shot instead of 10 XP.
 The same arrow is being processed multiple times, causing duplicate XP grants.

 ### Symptoms